 Covers essential topics of information and technology ethics.
 Students will understand what to do and what not to do as a user and an employee.
 Topics include: ethics and information technology, IT configured societies, information flow, privacy and surveillance, digital intellectual property, and professional ethics in computing.
-Students work in small groups to discuss important issues based on scenarios given.
-Prerequisite: CS 101 or concurrent enrollment and ENGL 099 or appropriate placement.
-All CS prerequisites must be passed with a 2.5 or better.
+Students work in small groups to discuss important issues based on scenarios given. \$35 virtual desktop fee.
+Prerequisite: A grade of 2.5 or higher in CS 101 or concurrent enrollment in CS 101, and a grade of 0.7 or higher in ENGL 99 or a higher ENGL class or placement above ENGL 99.